sengland88/recognition-tagboard/README.md

 # Looking to use this application?

 If you are looking to use this application, first you will need git clone onto your local machine.

+<strong>SEEDS FILE</strong>
 Be sure to NPM install, but before you NPM Start, you will need to first access the seeds file.

 To access the seeds file: